Frequently Asked Questions

 For admission consideration transfer candidates should have:

-· typically, to be a viable candidate, students should have a 2.5 or higher GPA
+- Typically, students should have a 2.0 or higher GPA

-· 1 year each of high school equivalent algebra I, geometry, and algebra II, with a grade of C or better prior to enrolling
+- 1 year each of high school equivalent geometry, and algebra II, with a grade of C or better prior to enrolling

 Students who have fewer than the minimum number of units may be eligible for admission if they were eligible out of high school.
 In this case we will need SAT or ACT test scores.